Some OnePlus 6T Users Are Reporting a New Rapid Battery Drain Issue

-Some OnePlus 6T users are reportedly facing a battery drain issue on their smartphone.
-The OnePlus 6T was launched globally in November 2018, and was among the first flagship smartphones to come with Android 9.0 Pie out of the box.
+Some OnePlus 6T users are reportedly facing a battery drain issue on their smartphones.
+The OnePlus 6T was launched globally in October 2018, and was among the first flagship smartphones to come with Android 9.0 Pie out of the box.
 Furthermore, OnePlus has always been on top of things when it comes to software support for its devices, and has frequently issued software updates for not only the OnePlus 6T and OnePlus 6, but also older devices going back till the OnePlus 3.
-However, the new rapid battery drain issue is being reported by many users and there is currently no known fix.
+However, the new rapid battery drain issue is being reported by many users and there is currently no known fix available.

 Numerous OnePlus 6T users have taken to the official OnePlus forum to report a new issue where the battery is suddenly draining faster than usual.
 Many are reporting that Google Play Services is consuming more battery than before, leading to a significant drop in battery time on a full charge.
 At the same time, many users are also bringing up issues on Reddit.
 The original Reddit post suggests that the battery drains quickly from 80 percent onwards, effectively getting halved without any major usage.